siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 - **Functional Dependency**: `{CourseID, StudentID} → {Grade}`
   - Knowing the combination of `CourseID` and `StudentID` determines the `Grade`.

-## Normalization
-Normalization is a process in database design that organizes data to minimize redundancy and improve data integrity.
-The primary goal is to decompose tables into smaller tables and define relationships between them to ensure that the database remains consistent and efficient.

 # 3. Normalization
 🔼 [Back to Top](#table-of-contents)